-Artesian Wells Classical Tutorials is a live, internet tutorial service offering classes in Latin, Logic, and the
+Artesian Wells Classical Tutorials is a live, internet tutorial service offering classes in Latin and the Great

 This course is for students 14 years old and older.